emremutlu8/natours-nodejs/readme.md

 # Natours Application
-### What I have learned in CSS / SCSS Course

 # Courses:
 ## https://www.udemy.com/course/nodejs-express-mongodb-bootcamp/

-# These are the websites that I learnt to build in courses:
+# These are the websites that I learned to build in courses:
 ## https://www.natours.dev/

-# What did I learnt
+# What did I learn

 ### Natours Application